microsoft/hivedscheduler/doc/design/state-machine.md

 ## Cell State Machine

 Cell is the resource unit in HiveD.
 The figure below shows the state machine of cell.
-Note that here cells are _lowest-level physical cells_, e.g., single-GPU cells in typical configs (we record states only in these cells).
+Note that here cells are _lowest-level physical cells_, e.g., single-device cells in typical configs (we record states only in these cells).

 <p style="text-align: center;">
   <img src="img/cell-state-machine.png" title="cell" alt="cell" width="70%"/>